react-static/react-static/docs/config.md

 ### `renderToHtml`

+**Warning:** This option will be removed in a future version.
+Please use the [Node hook API](https://github.com/Vinnl/react-static/tree/patch-3/docs/plugins#beforerendertohtml-function) instead

-An optional function that can be used to customize the process of rendering your apps final react element to HTML.
+An optional function that can be used to customize the process of rendering your app's final react element to HTML.

 - Arguments
   - `render: Function`: A function that renders a react component to an html string
-  - `JSXElement`: the final react element (that has already been rendered via `<Comp />`) for your site that needs to be rendered to an HTML
+  - `JSXElement`: the final react element (that has [already been rendered](#rendertoelement) via `<Comp />`) for your site that needs to be rendered to an HTML
   - options{}: an options object
     - `meta`, a **mutable** object that is exposed to the optional Document component as a prop
     - `clientStats`, the webpack client stats generated from the "prod" stage